Well, they're turning this into a mockery now, ladies and gentlemen.

 We say to the Iraqis, all right, here's what we're going to do.

-We're going to take everybody we got, and we're going to bring them into Baghdad.
+We're going to take everybody we got and we're going to bring them into Baghdad.

-We're going to clean this place out.
+We're going to clean this place out and then it's up to you.

 I'm just thinking about this.

-And we'll go to the board.
+And we'll go to the border.

-Uh Brenda in New York City, I got one minute.
+Brenda in New York City, I got one minute.

 Can you say it in one minute?